50 ways food has changed in the last 50 years

 The grocery store was born in 1916 in Memphis, Tennessee, when the world's first Piggly Wiggly opened.
 There, customers were dazzled by a huge selection of products arranged by category and marked down in price to reflect the new format's low overhead costs.

 By the 1950s, grocery stores had become supermarkets and were woven so deeply into the American landscape that Queen Elizabeth II and Prince Philip visited a Maryland supermarket in 1957 to see what all the fuss was about—the queen was reportedly fascinated by the collapsible carts people pushed around.
-The last 30 years have witnessed radical changes and gargantuan growth, with over 38,500 grocery stores now selling nearly $683 billion worth of goods per year.
+The last 30 years witnessed radical changes and gargantuan growth, with roughly 38,307 grocery stores now selling over $701 billion worth of goods per year.

 Over the last half-century, Americans have gobbled up far more grain than ever before.
 Between 1970 and 2010, average grain consumption in the U.S. jumped by nearly 50% from a little over 400 calories per day to just under 600 calories per day.